-One of the most important parts of a leader’s job is to find the best talent they can afford, hire them, train them as needed, develop them to their full potential, and promote them leadership.
+One of the most important parts of a leader’s job is to find the best talent they can afford, hire them, train them as needed, develop them to their full potential, and promote them to leadership.
 Organizations should include world-class training programs using both virtual and in-person opportunities to ensure the best talent is prepared for the next challenge.

 Challenge: Managing Potential Conflict with Existing Union Rules and Contracts

 Unions have historically played an important role in American industry, aiding workers when conditions become compromised.
-This pandemic has reignited the debate as to role and relevance of unions which has historically been to (1) increase the number of jobs, (2) increase wages, and (3) increase safety.
+This pandemic has reignited the debate as to the role and relevance of unions which has historically been to (1) increase the number of jobs, (2) increase wages, and (3) increase safety.

-Opportunity: Pre-COVID-19, unions were declining, with members questioning expensive dues, the value of membership, and even the need for union given their healthy relationship with employers.
+Opportunity: Pre-COVID-19, unions were declining, with members questioning expensive dues, the value of membership, and even the need for unionizing given their healthy relationship with employers.
 There is now a renewed interest in the voice of the employee, especially essential employees, in terms of safety, sick leave, time to care for ill family members, and other new challenges.

 Most union rules and labor contracts were developed in a pre-COVID-19 world.
 The old rules and contracts may no longer be relevant in a post-COVID world, creating tension at all levels which will only increase as operations come back online.
-Most parties are likely to be willing to discuss revisiting rules and contracts with the purpose of improving workplace conditions and potentially lower operating costs.
+Most parties are likely to be willing to discuss revisiting rules and contracts with the purpose of improving workplace conditions and potentially lowering operating costs.
 Unions want to save jobs that may be lost to automation.
 Employees want cleaner and safer working conditions.

 The strong 2019 job market made it difficult to attract and retain top talent.
 The market favored employees which often led to management providing concessions to union representatives.
 Now, because of historic unemployment, management has more leverage.
-Many employees will a realistic perspective of the marketplace and stay in jobs longer and accept job offers more quickly.
+Many employees will have a realistic perspective of the marketplace and stay in jobs longer and accept job offers more quickly.

 Solution: Non-union companies need to understand the risk of not prioritizing the care and safety of employees.
-Union-companies should immediately reengage with union leaders to care for employees.
+Union companies should immediately reengage with union leaders to care for employees.